The 7 best tax-efficient investments in the UK (2026 guide)

 Effective net cost: £70,000

-*Choosing between SEIS and EIS often depends on your specific tax year goals.
-For a deeper dive, listen to our Angel Insights podcast with Aled Phillips from Niche Private Clients as he weighs the risk-reward profiles of both schemes.
+Choosing between SEIS and EIS often depends on your specific tax-year goals.
+For a deeper dive, listen to our Angel Insights podcast with Aled Phillips from Niche Private Clients.
+Listen now.
 Both SEIS and EIS allow you to carry tax relief back one tax year.

 VCTs offer a way to access a diversified portfolio of early-stage companies via a London Stock Exchange-listed vehicle.